 The Manager of Airside Standards or delegate considers all applications for pavement concessions from aircraft operators and decides if they should be approved.
-The Manager of Airside Standards or delegate keeps a record of all pavement concession applications and approvals on file.
-The EGM Infrastructure Development and Delivery or delegate provides technical assessment and advice on aircraft pavements.
+The Manager of Airside Standards or delegate keeps a record of all pavement concession applications and approvals on file..